keejelo/EasyDialogBox/css/README.txt

-Made changes to the file "easydlg.css" so it should also work with Bootstrap 4 and 5 css-file Tests did not show any strange css-behaviour.
+Made changes to the file "easydlg.css" so it should also work with Bootstrap 4 and 5 css-file, just needed to set box-sizing on some elements.
+Tests did not show any strange css-behaviour.